mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    If it's possible the table is not yet created, use the -m switch, which creates the table if it doesn't exist hadd -m <table_name> <item>

-Let’s consider a table of favorite colors:
+Let's consider a table of favorite colors:

 .. code:: text